School chaplaincy that supports students and whānau to live their best life.

 LW-woven-bg.png

-Being a Wellbeing Mentor is a real privilege – to be in schools throughout NZ supporting students in need.
+Being a Wellbeing Mentor/Chaplain is a real privilege – to be in schools throughout NZ supporting students in need.

 HOW DO I GET STARTED?

-Here is a breakdown of the journey to become a Lifewalk chaplain:
+Here is a breakdown of the journey to becoming a Lifewalk Wellbeing Mentor/Chaplain:

-1. You let us know you’re interested in becoming a chaplain via our contact page
+1. You let us know you’re interested via our contact page

-2. Complete the application forms here.
-Working with young people is something we take really seriously, and this process includes Police Vetting forms, two character references, and a criminal and conviction history.
+2. Complete an application form.
+Working with young people is something we take seriously, so this process includes Police Vetting, two character references and signing the Lifewalk Code of Expectations along with a School Terms of Agreement.

-3. Your Regional Leader will confirm a time with you to talk through an overview of the role and ask some questions about your application in an interview.
+3. Your Regional Leader will talk through an overview of the role and interview you as part of the application process.

-4. There is required pre-course reading with online reflections.
+4. There is required online pre-course reading with reflections that are also submitted online.

-5. Should your pre-course application be successful you will be booked on the next available 3 day course.
+5. Should your pre-course application be successful, you will be booked on the next available 3 day Lifewalk Training Course.

-There is a $200 charge for the course which covers your manual/workbook, morning and afternoon tea and the placement and supervision processes.
+There is a $200 charge for the course which covers your manual/workbook, training and ongoing supervision processes.
 You are able to make part payments for our courses to help with budgets.

 6. Sometimes school placements don’t happen as quickly as we would like, however we manage the entire process and will keep you informed along the way.